omoindrot/omoindrot.github.io/_drafts/estimator.md

 Most of the time in deep learning, models are not trained from scratch.
 This is because deep learning models require a lot of data to be trained, and we often don't have a big enough dataset.
 The solution is to initialize the model with weights pre-trained on a bigger dataset, like ImageNet.

-Estimators have been added to the "main" tensorflow in version `1.4` under `tf.estimator`.
+Estimators have been added to the "main" TensorFlow in version `1.4` under `tf.estimator`.
 They still feel a bit difficult to work with, and there is a lack of simple tutorials for using them.

 The main interest in using `tf.estimator` is that all the training procedures are already implemented, and you don't need to worry about the details of training, evaluating or sending summaries to tensorboard.
 Estimators have multiple advantages, summed up in the [official guide][tf-guide].

+Below is a diagram explaining how Estimators fit in TensorFlow ecosystem.
+Estimators are on the same level as Keras as they have the same purpose: make it easy to create models.
+Both use `tf.data` and `tf.layers`.

+![estimator-image]

 The following sections will explain: